 Other IS courses at 2nd and 3rd year level are intended for students following a 3-year IS major.
 Because of the close integration of course material and prerequisites consultation with a student advisor is needed prior to registration.

-The School of Management Studies comprises several sections: Actuarial Science, Marketing, Organisational Psychology, General Business Science (offering Evidence-Based Management and Professional Communication) and the Postgraduate Diplomas in Management (Entrepreneurship, Sport, Marketing and Tourism and Event Management).
+The School of Management Studies comprises several sections: Actuarial Science, Marketing, Organisational Psychology, Professional Communication, and Applied Management.
+We also offer Postgraduate Diplomas in Management (Entrepreneurship, Sport*, Marketing and Business Communication) * will not be offered in 2024.

 The senior courses offered in the School require that students have prior knowledge and understanding of that and other areas, so it is therefore essential that international students wishing to enrol for a senior course (a course offered in second, third or fourth year) contact the Head of the appropriate section in order to determine whether they meet the prerequisites for that course.